sourcegraph/handbook/content/ce/support-workflow.md

 8. **The CSE ensures the issue is resolved.** This step is the biggest step.
 It could mean identifying and filing a defect.
 It could mean helping the customer figure out what they need to do.
 If we get stuck, that's okay!
 It will happen.
 A lot.
 Here are the steps we take when we are stuck:
 	1. Ask our teammates in our #customer-support-chat Slack channel.
-	2. If we collectively don't know the answer, then we seek help from our CE teammates by posting in our #customer-support Slack channel and @ mentioning @CE. *Note: we do this through 2021-03 as part of onboarding*
-	3. If we are still stuck, we engage engineering following the steps outlined [here](https://about.sourcegraph.com/handbook/ce/engaging-other-teams).
+	2. If we collectively don't know the answer, then we engage engineering following the steps outlined [here](https://about.sourcegraph.com/handbook/ce/engaging-other-teams).

 9. **The CSE resolves the issue.** We don't consider something resolved unless the customer does/would.
 Resolution happens in a few ways.
 Only when one of these is true do we designate a case "closed" in Zendesk -- and if we were working in Slack, we leave that channel.
 	1. We help the customer figure out what they need to do and they confirm they have done it and agree the issue is resolved AND we complete any internal tasks born from working on the ticket (like updating documentation).